-The original single-pillar vaulted ceilings and chancel were destroyed with the roof destroyed in the great fire of Ostrow Tumski in 1634, after which they were rebuilt in baroque style in 1667 without a central pillar.
-Another fire of Ostrow Tumski and Sand Island touched the church in 1791, after which it was repaired again.
-During the Napoleonic wars in 1813, a hospital for French prisoners was established in church.
-In 1884 the interior of the church was renovated in the neo-Gothic style.
+The original vault of the nave and the chancel, along with the roof, were destroyed in the great fire of Ostrów Tumski in 1634.
+It were rebuilt in the Baroque style in 1667, without a central pillar.
+Another fire in Ostrów Tumski and the Sand Island hit the church in 1791, but also this time it was repaired as well.
+During the Napoleonic Wars in 1813, a hospital for French prisoners of war was established there, and in 1884 the interior of the church was renovated in the neo-Gothic style.
 In 1945 the church suffered a lot, including lost roof and vaults.
 It was rebuilt a few years after the end of the war.

-The Gothic church was erected as an aisleless structure, consisting of a square nave with dimensions of 24 x 14 meters and a three-bay, three-side ended chancel connected to it from the east.
+The Gothic church was erected as a two-aisle structure, consisting of a square nave with dimensions of 24 x 14 meters and a three-bay, three-side ended chancel, 9.7 x 5.9 meters, connected from the east.
 It was covered with two gable roofs, multi-slope in the presbytery part.
 From the north, at the corner of the chancel and the nave, a staircase turret was placed.
-The nave’s elevations were given smooth shapes, while the chancel and the northern wall of the nave were reinforced with buttresses.
-There was a stellar vault in the nave, supported on a central pillar, while in the presbytery there was originally a rib vault, six-section in the eastern end.
+The nave’s façades were mostly smooth in shape, while the chancel and the northern wall of the nave were reinforced with buttresses.
+A stellar vault was established in the nave, supported on a central pillar and buttresses built inside, while in the chancel there was originally a cross-rib vault, six-sections in the eastern closure.